Mylliah/holbertonschool-shell/basics/README.md

 	chmod u+x file = * *to change the file's access rights and make it executable* * ;
 	./file = * *to execute script* * ;

+###---- Task 5 :

+	command used to write a script that displays current directory contents in a long format, with user and group IDs displayed numerically and hidden files :
+	ls -n
+	chmod u+x file = * *to change the file's access rights and make it executable* * ;
+	./file = * *to execute script* * ;